MicrosoftDocs/azure-docs/articles/traffic-manager/traffic-manager-FAQs.md

 ### Can I assign geographic regions to endpoints in a profile that is not configured to do geographic routing?

 Yes, if the routing method of a profile is not geographic, you can use the [Azure Traffic Manager REST API](https://docs.microsoft.com/rest/api/trafficmanager/) to assign geographic regions to endpoints in that profile.
-In the case of non-geographic routing type profiles, this configuration will be ignored.
-If you change such a profile to geographic routing type at a later time, Traffic Manager will use those mappings.
+In the case of non-geographic routing type profiles, this configuration is ignored.
+If you change such a profile to geographic routing type at a later time, Traffic Manager can use those mappings.

 ### Why am I getting an error when I try to change the routing method of an existing profile to Geographic?

 All the endpoints under a profile with geographic routing need to have at least one region mapped to it.
 To convert an existing profile to geographic routing type, you first need to associate geographic regions to all its endpoints using the [Azure Traffic Manager REST API](https://docs.microsoft.com/rest/api/trafficmanager/) before changing the routing type to geographic.
-If using portal, you will have to first delete the endpoints, change the routing method of the profile to geographic and then add the endpoints along with their geographic region mapping.
+If using portal, have to first delete the endpoints, change the routing method of the profile to geographic and then add the endpoints along with their geographic region mapping.

 ###  Why is it strongly recommended that customers create nested profiles instead of endpoints under a profile with geographic routing enabled?

 A region can be assigned to only one endpoint within a profile if its using geographic routing type.
-If that endpoint is not a nested type with a child profile attached to it, in the event of that endpoint going unhealthy, Traffic Manager will continue to send traffic to it since the alternative of not sending any traffic isn’t any better.
-Traffic Manager does not failover to another endpoint, even when the region assigned is a “parent” of the region assigned to the endpoint that went unhealthy (e.g. if an endpoint that has region Spain goes unhealthy, we will not failover to another endpoint that has the region Europe assigned to it).
+If that endpoint is not a nested type with a child profile attached to it, if that endpoint going unhealthy, Traffic Manager continues to send traffic to it since the alternative of not sending any traffic isn’t any better.
+Traffic Manager does not failover to another endpoint, even when the region assigned is a “parent” of the region assigned to the endpoint that went unhealthy (for example, if an endpoint that has region Spain goes unhealthy, we will not failover to another endpoint that has the region Europe assigned to it).
 This is done to ensure that Traffic Manager respects the geographic boundaries that a customer has setup in their profile.
-In order to get the benefit of failing over to another endpoint when an endpoint goes unhealthy, it is recommended that geographic regions be assigned to nested profiles with multiple endpoints within it instead of individual endpoints.
+To get the benefit of failing over to another endpoint when an endpoint goes unhealthy, it is recommended that geographic regions be assigned to nested profiles with multiple endpoints within it instead of individual endpoints.
 In this way, if an endpoint in the nested child profile fails, traffic can failover to another endpoint inside the same nested child profile.

 ### Are there any restrictions on the API version that supports this routing type?

 Yes, only API version 2017-03-01 and newer supports the Geographic routing type.
 Any older API versions cannot be used to created profiles of Geographic routing type or assign geographic regions to endpoints.
-If an older API version is used to retrieve profiles from an Azure subscription, any profiles of Geographic routing type will not be returned.
-In addition, when using older API versions, any profiles returned that has endpoints with a geographic region assignment will not have its geographic region assignment shown.
+If an older API version is used to retrieve profiles from an Azure subscription, any profile of Geographic routing type is not returned.
+In addition, when using older API versions, any profile returned that has endpoints with a geographic region assignment, does not have its geographic region assignment shown.